limengran98/CellScientist/README.md

 and local repair on 15 registered held-out component faults.
 Supplying the LLM environment variables exercises the constrained LLM route; otherwise the audit uses its registered deterministic top-ranked route and records that mode.

-## Scope

-The public code is a method release, not a benchmark bundle.
-It does not redistribute BBBC data, trained artifacts, numerical result files, private endpoints, or any comparator implementation.
-The paper and final rebuttal snapshot are preserved one directory above this source tree.